Robo3D/User-Manuals/docs/source/C2/getting-started/index.rst

    :alt: Thread Filament into Filament Sensor Tube
    :align: center

 Continue feeding the filament through the filament feed tube until it reaches the extruder.
-Then, press the extruder button and feed the filament into the printer’s gears.
+Then, press the extruder lever arm down and feed the filament into the printer’s gears.

 .. image:: images/Filament-into-extruder.gif
    :alt: Feed Filament Until it Reaches the Extruder